hindupuravinash/showtime/README.md

 Started off as a canvas to explore the new Android Libraries and Material Design.

+Will be working on newer 3rd party libraries soon
 ## License

     Copyright 2015 Avinash Hindupur